simpar1471/SWISSpalm_with_R/README.md

                       header = TRUE)
 ```
 ## Issues/Bug Reports/Requests
 If you have any problems, drop them on the [issues page](https://github.com/simpar1471/SWISSpalm_with_R/issues).
+This script was written on Windows, so it's posible that there are some incompatibilities with Linux/Mac OS.